fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

 ##### Year Constraint Downloads

-These downloads do not have a row constraint but they are limited to only a certain number of filters and the time range filter is limited to `1 year` at most.
+These downloads do not have a row constraint, but they are limited to a certain number of filters and the time-range filter is limited to `1 year`, at most.
 This allows you to download millions of rows for larger requests.

-For downloading transactions and subawards, please use [Custom_Award_Data_Download](../api_documentation/download/custom_award_data_download.md).
+To download transactions and subawards, please use [Custom_Award_Data_Download](../api_documentation/download/custom_award_data_download.md).

 #### Checking the status of the Download Generation

 The responses of these endpoints includes a `file_name`, which will be used to check on the status of the requested download.
-For example, the response will look something like:
+For example, the response will look something like this:
 ```
 {
    ...